 Van Andel Global Trade Center

-Van Andel Global Trade Center is recognized as an effective source of international information, training, and assistance services for business and academic communities in Michigan.
-VAGTC enters into strategic partnerships with members of the university and the business community across the state to accomplish global objectives supporting trade.
+Van Andel Global Trade Center is recognized as an effective source of international resources, training, and assistance services for business and academic communities in Michigan.
+VAGTC enters into strategic partnerships with universities, state and federal organizations, as well as the business community across the state to accomplish global objectives supporting international growth.

-VAGTC services include a series of seminars, workshops, certificate programs, and conferences encompassing many different international business topics.
-In addition, the center provides vital customized import/export and consulting services for all types of businesses, with a focus on small- and medium-size companies.
-The center has global reference materials utilizing many international trade resources to assist its clients.
-VAGTC also provides a membership program that offers high value, high quality services to those businesses within Michigan and beyond that choose to utilize it.
+VAGTC services include a series of seminars, workshops, programs, and conferences encompassing many different international business topics.
+In addition, the center provides vital customized import/export and consulting services for all types of businesses.
+The center has created global reference materials utilizing many international trade resources to assist businesses.
+VAGTC also provides a membership program which offers high value, high quality networking opportunities and services to those businesses within Michigan and beyond who choose to utilize it.

-VAGTC has provided training for many different states across the nation.
-Since its inception, VAGTC has assisted more than 750 companies through its consulting services and provided training to over 14,000 individuals.
-With a growing membership base, the VAGTC is poised to continue expanding its service area.
+Since its inception, VAGTC has assisted more than 7,000 businesses and over 21,000 individuals through its services.
+With a growing membership base, the VAGTC is poised to continue expanding its international impact.

-The center is a conduit for students, providing opportunities for international careers through internships with its clients and opportunities to network with businesses at the events and programs it offers the business community.
+The center is a conduit for students, providing opportunities for international careers through internships both within VAGTC as well as with its clients, along with opportunities to network with businesses at the events and programs it offers the community.